Opentrons/protocol_framework/protocol-designer/docs/PYTHON_STEP_GENERATION.md

 ## Data flow

-The JSON commands in the `CommandCreatorResult`s get propagated to the Timeline, which is where we ultimately get the commands from to write out to the exported JSON file.
-By analogy, we'll add the Python commands to the Timeline as well:
+The JSON commands from the `CommandCreatorResult`s get propagated to the `Timeline`, which is where we ultimately get the commands from to write out to the exported JSON file.
+By analogy, we'll add the Python commands to the `Timeline` as well:

 ```typescript
 export interface Timeline {